ubern-mia/pyradise/docs/acknowledgment.rst

 Parts of PyRaDiSe base on open source code, which we acknowledge hereby:

  - Some conversion functionality is used from `RT-utils <https://github.com/qurit/rt-utils>`_
- - Some functionality for generating HDF5 dataset files in the examples is used from `pymia <https://pymia.readthedocs.io/en/latest/>`_